cubehouse/js-astify/README.md

 This is still experimental and unfinished.

+This is a fork of the original astify, with the dependancies included and uploaded to npm.

 ## Usage
 It is currently set up for use in Node.js (will be combining for a browser build soon).